 The litre rate of the dehumidifiers refers to the theoretical amount of water they can remove in a 24 hour period at about 28 to 30 degrees celsius and 80% humidity

-Using this method we successfully dried 9.5 to 10 tonnes in the 2017 season using about $1360 (GST excl) of electricity.
+Using this method we successfully dried 9.5 tonnes in the 2017 season using about $1360 (GST excl) of electricity.

 The dehumidifiers that I’ve used are condensate ones that rely on air temperatures typically being between 20 and 30 degrees celsius for good performance.
 Below this temperature range the performance drops off rapidly.

-Topmaq in ChCh have the best value 80 litre commercial condensate dehumidifiers that I know of ($1299 incl) The Dimplex 40 litre ones are the largest capacity domestic ones. ($500 to $650 incl, they are regarded as being noisy but it doesn’t matter for walnuts)
+Topmaq in ChCh have the best value 80 litre commercial condensate dehumidifiers that I know of ($1299 incl) When purchased The Dimplex 40 litre model was the largest capacity domestic dehumidifier available. ($500 to $650 incl, they are regarded as being noisy but it doesn’t matter for walnuts)

 Dehumidifiers should be of a type that can be set to turn off at about 40% humidity.
-Once I understood our system I found it hard not to over dry the nuts, especially during the night when I wasn’t around to check so dehumidifiers that sense the humidity and turn off are necessary.
+I have found it hard not to over dry the nuts, especially during the night when not around to check so dehumidifiers that sense the humidity and turn off are necessary.
 (40% is the lowest setting on the Dimplex)

 Other Drying Systems

 Other drying systems such as Brenmuhl’s shown here with the red fan or Horsbrugh’s French made Rousset drying tower should be considered.